 This video talks about QBO format Output options.

-So, if you are using the converter, that converts to QBO format, which is Bank2QBO, CSV2QBO, PDF2QBO, QIF2QBO, and others, then you would have this QBO tab here, that you have to use to set the right QBO parameters.
+So, if you are using the converter, that converts to QBO format, such as the Transactions app, Bank2QBO, CSV2QBO, PDF2QBO, QIF2QBO, and others, then you would have this QBO tab here, that you have to use to set the right QBO parameters.
 They are like complement transaction data, QBO files have transaction data plus additional things, that are related to the whole file.

 In this case, it would be the Account ID.
 And if you have more than one account, you would see more than one choice, more than one group here.
 This is the Account ID for the QBO file, which is digits only number and Account Type, which could be Checking, Savings, Credit card, and others.
 So, when you convert transactions for one account, you have several files to convert, make sure to use the same Account ID for those files.
 When you're ready to convert for another account, make sure to switch the Account ID, when you start converting for different accounts.
 The same goes for the Account Type.

 Another setting for the QBO file is Currency.
 For QuickBooks US Edition QBO files must have US Dollars currency, for Quickbooks Canadian edition - must be US dollars or Canadian dollars.
 There are also options to set: Bank ID or Branch ID, you can leave them empty with using QuickBooks and you can set them if your accounting software requires this to be set.
 The next option is the Bank INTU.BID has to be from the allowed bank.
 You can see the list of banks, clicking the 'Lookup' button.

 And you can start typing your bank name, for example, "Capital One" and you would see this bank is listed several times: there's one option for the Credit card, another option for the Checking account.